-This path that I'm currently on probably began further back than I can remember (see previous post re. milk and bones), but three significant moments stand out as possible starting points.
+This path that I'm currently on probably began farther back than I can remember (see previous post re. milk and bones), but three significant moments stand out as possible starting points.

-BUT.
-I had no experience in writing fiction and had never even picked up a single craft book.
-I wrote that novel in about six months and then I did nothing about.
-It had been fun, but I had made the decision to continue with school.
+But I had no experience in writing fiction and had not read a single craft book.
+I wrote that novel in about six months and then I did nothing with it.
+It had been fun, but I had made the decision to continue on to a PhD.
 I applied to a Clinical Psychology doctorate program back at home in Seattle, Washington.
 I got into the program and I was committed to research papers and text books from there on out.

 That is, until an assistant editor at a Big 5 publishing house reached out to me.

 Backing up a bit...While living in New York, a friend of mine from Seattle, who was also living in New York at the time, introduced me to her friend who was an assistant editor at a Big 5.
 She offered to read my novel.
 It was a scary thought to have someone other than my sister read my book, but it was an opportunity I couldn't pass up.
 So back in Seattle, I sent her my manuscript and she was so very generous and so encouraging in her feedback.
 I realize now more than ever how generous she was because that book was so poorly crafted in every way imaginable.
 Yes, I'm super embarrassed now, especially because this editor is a superstar who has edited some of the biggest children's books in the industry (including at least one Caldecott winner).
 In any case, school started and the book gathered the figurative dust somewhere in my computer files.

 I graduated several years later with my PhD in Clinical Psychology and began working.
 I had gotten married and had two little ones near the end of my program and really had to hustle to help support my family.
 I was working as much as possible and was pretty drained every night.
 In an attempt to escape from the real-life stress of being a new mother and building a career, I began reading books I had never considered before and stumbled across young adult SFF.
 I don't think I had ever enjoyed reading so much!